trixirt/rocFFT/docs/source/library.rst

 Load and Store Callbacks
 ------------------------

-rocFFT includes functionality to call user-defined device functions when loading input from global memory at the start of a transform, or when storing output to global memory at the end of a transform.
+rocFFT includes experimental functionality to call user-defined device functions when loading input from global memory at the start of a transform, or when storing output to global memory at the end of a transform.